roots/docs/docs/trellis/master/local-development.md

 To access the VM, run `trellis ssh development` (or`vagrant ssh` from your `trellis` directory).
 Sites can be found at `/srv/www/<site name>` on the Ubuntu VM.
 See the [Vagrant docs](https://www.vagrantup.com/docs/cli/) for more commands.

 Note that each WP site you configured is synced between your local machine (the host) and the Vagrant VM.
-Any changes made to your host will be synced to the VM.
+Any changes made to your host will be synced instantly to the VM.
+There's no need to manually sync files or deploy to the VM.

 Composer and WP-CLI commands need to be run on the virtual machine for any post-provision modifications.
 Front-end build tools should be run from your host machine and not the Vagrant VM.